 Imagine how maddening — or borderline impossible — updating a different inventory database for each store would be with over a dozen locations.

 Look for POS providers with secure data storage, a way to manage data across multiple stores, and easy-to-use reporting functionality built into the software.
+Reporting gives you deep insight into your data and what you need to track.
 Do your research and understand the negatives of dispensary seed-to-sale software.

 The top areas you need standardized data around include: